andrewcooke/ParserCombinator.jl/README.md

 As with equality, a capital prefix to the string literal ("p" for "pattern" by the way) implies that the value is dropped.

+Note that regular expresions do not backtrack.
+A typical, greedy, regular expression will match as much of the input as possible, every time that it is used.
+Backtracking only exists within the library matchers (which can duplicate regular expression functionality, when needed).

 #### Repetition

 ```julia